MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 #### Design checklist

 Start your design strategy based on the [design review checklist for Cost Optimization](../cost-optimization/checklist.md).
-Azure Stack HCI incurs costs for hardware, software licensing, workloads, guest virtual machines (Windows Server or Linux) licensing, and other integrated cloud services, as Azure Monitor, Microsoft Defender for Cloud, and others.
+Azure Stack HCI incurs costs for hardware, software licensing, workloads, guest VMs (Windows Server or Linux) licensing, and other integrated cloud services, as Azure Monitor, Microsoft Defender for Cloud, and others.
 Your design should use the right Azure capabilities, monitor investments, and find opportunities to optimize over time.

 > [!div class="checklist"]
 >